github/docs/content/codespaces/customizing-your-codespace/renaming-a-codespace.md

 {% webui %}

-You can change the display name for your codespace on {% data variables.product.prodname_dotcom_the_website %}.
+You can change the display name for your codespace on {% data variables.product.github %}.

 {% data reusables.codespaces.your-codespaces-procedure-step %}